Provable Differentially Private Computation of the Cross-Attention Mechanism: Key Data Structure: DPTree

+The unweighted distance query has been explored in prior works \citep{hr14, blm+24, lhr+24}.
+Specifically, \cite{hr14} leverages online learning techniques to approximate the sum of distances, while \cite{blm+24} introduces a DP data structure based on a node-contaminated balanced binary tree.
+Furthermore, \cite{lhr+24} presents a new data representation in tree nodes, where each node stores the sum of distances from one point to multiple points.
+In contrast, we focus on the weighted distance query, generalizing their results.

-We design a basic data structure \textsc{DPTree} (Algorithm~\ref{alg:init} and \ref{alg:query}) that can answer summation queries by a summation segment tree with truncated Laplace noise.
-The algorithm first builds a binary summation tree in an array and then adds truncated Laplace noises to each node (Algorithm~\ref{alg:init}).
+We design a basic data structure \textsc{DPTree} (Algorithm~\ref{alg:init}) that answers summation queries by a summation segment tree with truncated Laplace noise (Definition~\ref{def:truncated_laplace_distribution}).
+The algorithm first builds a binary summation tree in an array and then adds truncated Laplace noises to each node.

-In query time, we first trace from bottom nodes to find their lowest common ancestor, then report the summation by using at most $O(\log n)$ nodes on the path (Algorithm~\ref{alg:query}).
+During a query, the algorithm traverses each layer of the binary structure based on the input $y$, aggregating values from sibling nodes by accessing at most $O(\log n)$ nodes along the path.
+It then returns the accumulated left and right sums as the query result (Algorithm~\ref{alg:init}).
+See more details in Section~\ref{sec:dp_tree}.